The Ill-effects of Diabetes and How Breathing Helps in Managing It

 With Optimal Breathing™; catecholamine-the neurotransmitter responsible for the increase in oxidative stress, blood pressure, and insulin resistance- can be rendered ineffective.
 Optimal Breathing exercises and techniques promote a calming effect on the mind – and your entire body becomes better equipped to handle the increasing levels of oxidation.

-Better breathing helps in achieving decreased levels of inflammatory cytokines, rennin, and other pro-inflammatory agents.
+Better breathing helps in achieving decreased levels of inflammatory cytokines, renin, and other pro-inflammatory agents.
 The reduced levels of inflammatory agents mean optimal blood pressure and heart rate, and reduced levels of stress-inducing hormones such as adrenaline and cortisol.
-Better sleep means relaxed hypothalamic pituitary adrenal axis (HPA), less spike or yo-yo-ing in sugar levels which in itself help in improving the quality of life of diabetic patients.
+Better sleep means relaxed hypothalamic pituitary adrenal axis (HPA), less spike or yo-yo-ing in sugar levels which in itself helps in improving the quality of life of diabetic patients.

 Autonomic Nervous System (ANS) is the part of the Peripheral Nervous System (PNS) that regulates the functions of the internal organs such as the heart, lungs, pupils, kidneys, stomach, and intestines.
 It controls the involuntary functions such as breathing, the heartbeat, and digestive processes.

 ANS is closely related to obesity, weak heart and respiratory system fitness, insulin resistance and hypertension.
 With a combination of breathing techniques and exercises, the damage to the central and peripheral nervous system that is caused by diabetes mellitus can be contained.
-The never conduction velocity which is affected by having too much sugar in the blood can be improved.
+The nerve conduction velocity which is affected by having too much sugar in the blood can be improved.

 According to a study, The regular practice of diaphragmatic breathing significantly improves heart rate variability with a favorable prognostic picture in ischemic heart disease patients who have diabetes.
 These effects seem to be potentially beneficial in the management of IHD patients with diabetes.